Chhotu7079/Online-Quiz-Api/README.md

 #API
-User Authentication
+->User Authentication

-POST /api/auth/register: Register a new user.
+*POST /api/auth/register: Register a new user.

-POST /api/auth/login: Log in and receive a JWT.
+*POST /api/auth/login: Log in and receive a JWT.

-Quiz Management
+->Quiz Management

-POST /api/quiz/create: Create a new quiz.
+*POST /api/quiz/create: Create a new quiz.

-GET /api/quiz/: Retrieve all quizzes.
+*GET /api/quiz/: Retrieve all quizzes.

-GET /api/quiz/:id: Retrieve details for a specific quiz.
+*GET /api/quiz/:id: Retrieve details for a specific quiz.

-POST /api/quiz/:id/submit: Submit answers and get the score for a quiz.
+*POST /api/quiz/:id/submit: Submit answers and get the score for a quiz.